 Why I am a Vegan

-I've been a vegan for most of a decade, and vegetarian
+I've been a vegan for well over a decade, and vegetarian since

-my reasoning, and perhaps inspire other people to also pursue
+share some of my reasoning, and perhaps inspire other people to also

 My original reasoning for shunning meat products, which I